ChrisCavs/cDOM/README.md

 ## `c$`
 The cDOM library uses the global variable c$ as a wrapper for all methods in the cDOM library.
 It has 3 uses:

-1. c$ is commonly used to select one or multiple elements via CSS selector (ex: `c$('.test')`).
+1. c$ is commonly used to select one or multiple elements via CSS selectors (ex: `c$('.test')`).
 This returns a `DOMNodeCollection` object containing an array of `HTMLElement`s.
 This collection has a multitude of instance methods defined on it.

 2. c$ can take unwrapped `HTMLElement`s and wrap them into a `DOMNodeCollection`.